Dynamics of Symmetry-Protected Topological Matter on a Quantum Computer

 \emph{Discussion.}\textemdash We introduced a method that greatly improves dynamical simulations of quantum systems using contemporary quantum processors.
 By utilizing the time-step compression of constant-depth circuits, the transient dynamics of novel many-body systems is achievable up to arbitrary long times, which to date has remained one of the major challenges of the NISQ era.

-Using this approach, we showed how open system quantum dynamics can be stabilized by exploiting topological properties of matter.
+Using this approach, we showed how open system quantum dynamics where the environmental interaction is driven by the intrinsic noise of the quantum hardware itself can be stabilized by exploiting topological properties of matter.
 While conventional qubits suffer from rapid decoherence, one can create much longer lived qubits through utilizing the topologically stabilized surface states as shown in our study.
 These long lived states present a host of potential applications.
 For example, one may use such topologically stabilized states to create robust and highly local quantum sensing devices through tuning the magnetic field $h_{x}$ and couplings $J$ and $J'$ closer relative to each other to induce a critical state \cite{PhysRevLett.129.090503}.
 In this state, the qubits have higher sensitivity, which combined with the advantage of being longer-lived can potentially be applied as a quantum sensor.
 Alternatively, one can tune $h_x$ farther than $J$ and $J'$ to maximize the contrast between $J$ and $J'$.
 In principle, tuning the system as such will increase the effectiveness of using topological modes as qubits with longer-lived coherence times.